 What is Typography?

-Typography is an often overlooked aspect in our day-to-day lives, but it’s affecting us and influencing our decisions whether we realize it or not.
-From recognizing a logo or ad on a billboard, conveying a brand’s personality and evoking a specific emotion when we read something, typography is everywhere.
+Typography is an often overlooked aspect in our day-to-day lives, but it affects us and influences our decisions whether we realize it or not.
+From recognizing a logo or ad on a billboard, to conveying a brand’s personality and evoking a specific emotion when we read something, typography is everywhere.

 But what is typography?
 The textbook definition I like the most is “Typography refers to the art and technique of arranging type, including the selection of fonts, sizes, spacing and layout, in order to make written language legible, readable and appealing when displayed.”
 That’s a fancy way of saying, ‘making text look good and readable,’ which is an oversimplification.